-Mornings could include a ride around the island (a speck in the South Atlantic 1,000 miles from anywhere), but he found it humiliating to be followed by a British officer so put a stop to these excursions.
+Mornings could include a ride around the island of St Helena in the South Atlantic, 1,000 miles from anywhere, but he found it humiliating to be followed by a British officer so put a stop to these excursions.

 Gardening became another keen hobby as he considered it expansion of territory against his jailors.
 In the evenings, he entertained his few friends with a five-course meal and reciting French writers such as Molière, Corneille and Racine.

 This had been the man who conquered continental Europe; the greatest military mind of his, perhaps any, time; a man whose battlefield nemesis, the Duke of Wellington, had described him as being worth 40,000 men.
-He had risen to be Emperor of France, then fallen to be prisoner of Saint Helena.
+He had risen to be emperor of France, then fallen to be prisoner of St Helena.